-"RESOLVED THAT pursuant to the provisions of sections 149, 152 and other applicable provisions, if any, of the Companies Act, 2013 (hereinafter referred to as "the Act"), and the Rules made thereunder read with Schedule IV of the Companies Act, 2013, including any statutory modifications, re-enactments and amendments thereof, Securities and Exchange Board of India (LODR) Regulations 2015, applicable regulations, notifications and circulars of Reserve Bank of India and based on the performance evaluation, recommendation of Nomination and Remuneration Committee and approval of Board of Directors at their respective meetings held on 2nd September, 2025, Ms. Rinku Saini (DIN: 11059678), who has submitted a declaration that she meets the criteria of independence as provided under Section 149(6) of the Act and Rules framed thereunder and Regulation 16 of the Securities and Exchange Board of India (LODR) Regulations 2015 and who is eligible for appointment and in respect of whom the Company has received a notice in writing from a member under Section 160 of the Act, proposing her candidature for the office of director, be and is hereby appointed as the Non-Executive Independent Director of the Company, not liable to retire by rotation, for a term of five consecutive years w.e.f.
-2nd September, 2025.
+"RESOLVED THAT pursuant to the provisions of sections 149, 152 and other applicable provisions, if any, of the Companies Act, 2013 (hereinafter referred to as "the Act"), and the Rules made thereunder read with Schedule IV of the Companies Act, 2013, including any statutory modifications, re-enactments and amendments thereof, Securities and Exchange Board of India (LODR) Regulations 2015, applicable regulations, notifications and circulars of Reserve Bank of India and based on the performance evaluation, recommendation of Nomination and Remuneration Committee and approval of Board of Directors at their respective meetings held on 1st September, 2025, Ms. Ritu Agarwal (DIN: 08143534), who has submitted a declaration that she meets the criteria of independence as provided under Section 149(6) of the Act and Rules framed thereunder and Regulation 16 of the Securities and Exchange Board of India (LODR) Regulations 2015 and who is eligible for reappointment and in respect of whom the Company has received a notice in writing from a member under Section 160 of the Act, proposing her candidature for the office of director, be and is hereby re-appointed as the Non-Executive Independent Director of the Company, not liable to retire by rotation, for a second term of five consecutive years and who shall hold office from the conclusion of this AGM till the conclusion of 46th Annual General Meeting to be held in the year 2030.